Combatchuck/home-assistant-on-echo-show/INSTALLATION.md

+### I am in no way trying to take credit for this.
+I forked it because it was abandoned and needed an update for instructions

 # Installation
 ### Step 1: Create New Dashboard
 In Home Assistant, go to Settings > Dashboards and press the "Add Dashboard" button on the bottom right.